Making sure your houseplants thrive.

 Drainage: Make sure your pots have drainage holes to prevent water from accumulating at the bottom, which can cause root rot.
 If your pot doesn’t have drainage holes, add some rocks or pebbles at the bottom to help with excess water.

 Use the right soil: Indoor plants need well-draining soil.
-Use a general indoor plant potting mix for most plants, or choose specific mixes for certain types of plants:
+Use a general indoor plant potting mix, or choose specific mixes for certain types of plants:

 Cacti and succulents: Use a cactus/succulent mix, which is fast-draining and airy.